Passenger attendant: on the move around the whole of Switzerland.

 Part-time training as a passenger attendant for frequency surveys.

 We offer a paid, four-month part-time training programme with a 50% workload in Zurich.
-As a passenger attendant for frequency surveys, you will be in direct contact with our passengers and determine their travel habits.
-You are the face of SBB: As a courteous host or hostess, you give passengers on the train your attention, accompanied by a friendly smile – whether early in the morning or late at night.
-You ask our passengers about their route and the tickets they use so that SBB can analyse their travel habits.
-You record the data they provide on an electronic device.
+As a passenger attendant for frequency surveys, you are in face-to-face contact with our passengers, collecting information on their travel habits.
+You are the face of SBB: as a courteous host or hostess, you give passengers on the train your attention, accompanied by a friendly smile – whether early in the morning or late at night.

 More information about the part-time training as a passenger attendant for frequency surveys